EdJoPaTo/website-stalker-example/com/repebble/store/index.md

 Yes!
 It features the exact same beautiful screen as Pebble Time 2.
 We've added a speaker and touch screen, and boosted battery life.
 The industrial design is also slightly different.
 It looks more like a Core 2 Duo because the top glass is flat rather than curved.
 Read the [announcement post](https://ericmigi.com/blog/introducing-two-new-pebbleos-watches) for more info.

+### Can I choose the color of my Core Time 2? \* ###

+Yes!
+Before we ship your Core Time 2, you'll be able to select from available color options.
+We will definitely offer a black option and a stainless steel option.
+We may announce additional color options later as we get closer to shipping.

+You don't need to choose your color now - we'll contact you before shipping to confirm your color preference.

 ### Is there a warranty? ###

 Yes, we warrant against manufacturing defects for 30 days after you receive your order.
 Ship us the defective watch, and after we receive it back, we will ship (no charge) you a replacement.
 Full legalese warranty will be posted later.